Holiday Blues- Sad, Lonely and Depressed

 Be aware that the hurts of a loss, a broken relationship, or simply of being alone are magnified during the holiday.
 Look for those around you who are hurting and care for them, spend time with them, love them.

-For those that lost a child, read two entries I wrote last year, on Coping and Surviving Christmas and Handling the Holidays.
+For those that lost a child, here are two posts I wrote ,on Coping and Surviving Christmas and Handling the Holidays.

 Just know that while the Holiday Blues can be emotional, intense and upsetting, these feelings tend to be temporary and last at the most for about 2 weeks.
 The Blues end and people generally feel better once the holiday season is over and get back into their normal daily routine.